Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ```

-Refresh Quicksight so the new warehouse will be available.

 Go to Projects > Notebooks in the left navigation.
 Click the + Notebook to create a new Notebook.
 Name the Notebook `TRACING_QUICKSTART` and Select the `TRACING_QUICKSTART` database and the `DATA` schema you created.
 Select the `TRACING_QUICKSTART_WH` that was just created, leave the default Run on warehouse selected and click Create.

 <!-- ------------------------ -->